mortenjust/droptogif/README.md

 ## Dragging
 Drag a movie onto the app.
 The animated GIF will be saved in the same folder as the movie.
+You can also drag the file onto the app's dock icon.
 <img width=500 src="https://raw.githubusercontent.com/mortenjust/droptogif/master/ux/demos/demo_dragon.gif">

 ## Watch a folder